Particular/docs.particular.net/Content/NServiceBus/SqlServer/Configuration.md

 ## Secondary queues

-In order for callbacks
+In order for callbacks e.g.

 <!-- import sqlserver-config-callbacks -->

 to work in a scale-out scenario each endpoint instance has to have its own queue/table.
-This is ncessary because callback handlers are stored in-memory in the node that did the send.
-The reply
+This is necessary because callback handlers are stored in-memory in the node that did the send.
+The reply sent via

 <!-- import sqlserver-config-callbacks-reply -->